cspinetta/kamon-servlet/README.md

 #### Servlet v2.5

-For Servlet 2.5 there isn't a programmatically way to achieve it, so you have to add the filter via `web.xml`:
+For Servlet 2.5 there isn't a programmatic way to achieve it, so you have to define it in `web.xml`:

 ```xml
 <filter>